InfLLM: Training-Free Long-Context Extrapolation for LLMs with an Efficient Context Memory

-Large language models (LLMs) have emerged as a cornerstone in real-world applications with lengthy streaming inputs, such as LLM-driven agents.
-However, existing LLMs, pre-trained on sequences with restricted maximum length, cannot generalize to longer sequences due to the out-of-domain and distraction issues.
-To alleviate these issues, existing efforts employ sliding attention windows and discard distant tokens to achieve the processing of extremely long sequences.
-Unfortunately, these approaches inevitably fail to capture long-distance dependencies within sequences to deeply understand semantics.
-This paper introduces a training-free memory-based method, InfLLM, to unveil the intrinsic ability of LLMs to process streaming long sequences.
+Large language models (LLMs) have emerged as a cornerstone in real-world applications with lengthy streaming inputs (e.g., LLM-driven agents).
+However, existing LLMs, pre-trained on sequences with a restricted maximum length, cannot process longer sequences due to the out-of-domain and distraction issues.
+Common solutions often involve continual pre-training on longer sequences, which will introduce expensive computational overhead and uncontrollable change in model capabilities.
+In this paper, we unveil the intrinsic capacity of LLMs for understanding extremely long sequences without any fine-tuning.
+To this end, we introduce a training-free memory-based method, InfLLM.
 Specifically, InfLLM stores distant contexts into additional memory units and employs an efficient mechanism to lookup token-relevant units for attention computation.
-Thereby, InfLLM allows LLMs to efficiently process long sequences while maintaining the ability to capture long-distance dependencies.
-Without any training, InfLLM enables LLMs pre-trained on sequences of a few thousand tokens to achieve superior performance than competitive baselines continually training these LLMs on long sequences.
+Thereby, InfLLM allows LLMs to efficiently process long sequences with a limited context window and well capture long-distance dependencies.
+Without any training, InfLLM enables LLMs that are pre-trained on sequences consisting of a few thousand tokens to achieve comparable performance with competitive baselines that continually train these LLMs on long sequences.
 Even when the sequence length is scaled to $1,024$K, InfLLM still effectively captures long-distance dependencies.
+Our code can be found in \url{https://github.com/thunlp/InfLLM}.

 PDF Abstract